lino-framework/book/docs/specs/contacts.rst

     <http://www4.gouv.qc.ca/EN/Portail/Citoyens/Evenements/separation-divorce/Pages/separation-fait.aspx>`__,
     `wikipedia.org <https://en.wikipedia.org/wiki/Cohabitation>`__

+.. _specs.contacts.learningfk:

 Automatically creating contact persons
 ======================================

 The :attr:`Role.person` field
-in the :class:`RolesByCompany` table is a :term:`Learning foreignkey field`: if you type the name of a person that does not yet exist in the database, Lino creates it silently.
+in the :class:`RolesByCompany` table is a :term:`Learning foreign key` field: if you type the name of a person that does not yet exist in the database, Lino creates it silently.